cobbland/odin-project-extras/notes/check-ins.md

 **Lows:** The speed at which I work through the material is discouragingly slow at times.
 But I know I must brace myself, because it's only going to get slower as I go deeper.

 **Shout-outs:** No particular shout-outs this week, as I haven't interacted with the community much yet.
 But I'm grateful that it's here.

+## Check In #2 - 2025.01.28

+I can't believe I've only been working on The Odin Project for two weeks.
+Already feels like a lifetime, haha.

+**Completion Status:** Foundations 87%

+**Highs:** Interacting with and changing what's displayed on a webpage using JavaScript feels like wizardry and I'm here for it.

+**Lows:** A few of those JavaScript exercises were tricky for me.
+(04_removeFromArray had me banging my head for an hour.)
+And while I eventually solved them, some of my methods were much more complicated than the clean code in the provided solution.

+**Shout-outs:** No particular shout-outs this week, as I haven't interacted with the community much yet.
+But I'm grateful that it's here.